DSharpPlus/DSharpPlus/docs/articles/first_bot.md

 });
 ```

-We have initialized our client instance, but it does nothing yet.
+YOu have initialized your client instance, but it does nothing yet.
 Let's make it listen for incoming messages, and respond
 with "pong" to messages that start with "ping".
-For that, we need to utilize the [MessageCreated event](/api/DSharpPlus.DiscordClient.html#DSharpPlus_DiscordClient_MessageCreated)
+For that, you need to utilize the [MessageCreated event](/api/DSharpPlus.DiscordClient.html#DSharpPlus_DiscordClient_MessageCreated)
 of the client.
 Let's hook it then:

 ```cs